Registration and Refreshments

 This keynote is reserved for the British Heart Foundation, please come back later for more information!

-Speaker: Dr Charmaine Griffith, Chief Executive, BHF
+Dr Charmaine Griffith, Chief Executive, BHF

 Chairs closing comments